We're used to hearing about inventions or discoveries made by men.

 While working at the Columbia Paper Bag company, based in Springfield, Massachusetts, she developed an automated mechanism to fold paper bags — a process which up to that time was done by hand.

-She filed for a patent, but faced a challenge when a man named Charles Annan stole her idea.
+She filed for a patent; however, she faced a challenge when a man named Charles Annan stole her idea.
 However, she successfully fought and won a lawsuit against him and was granted her patent.

 7. Kevlar was invented by Stephanie Kwolek